pehladik/geicar/documentation/software/nucleo/nucleo_overview.md

 ## How to manage sensors and actuators

+All voltage measurements (battery, steering angle, current left rear motor, current right rear motor and current front motor)  are made in continuous mode by the ADC.
+The measurements are stored in a circular buffer in the DMA.

 ### Battery level

 The battery level is obtained by calling the function `u8 get_battery_level(void)`.
-The returned value is between 0 and 100 and represents the percentage of charge of the battery.

-### Steering control
+### Steering angle

 The steering wheel angle is obtained by calling the function `s8 get_steering_angle(void)`.
 The value returned an estimate of the steering wheel angle in degrees.

 The steering wheel angle is set by calling the `void set_steering_angle(int angle)` function.
 The value `angle` must be between -45 and 45.

-### Motor control
+### Motor Commands

-The position of the wheels is obtained by calling the function `Wheel_Position_Type get_position(void)`.
-This function returns a structure containing the value in mm of the position of the left and right wheel since the initial position.
+All engines are speed controlled, even the steering wheel engine.

+The command of a motor is encoded by 8-bit data.
+The bit 7 is used to enadble or disable the motor and bits 6-0 are used to code the value of the command.
+The values are between 0 and 100 with 50 to stop the motor.
+To avoid problems some software thresholds were implemented.

+**Warning:** All motors operate in open loop.

-The speed of the wheels is obtained by calling the function `Wheel_Speed_Type get_wheel_speed(void)`.
-This function returns a structure containing the speed in m/s of the left and right wheels.
+The motor control of the wheels is done by calling the function `wheels_set_speed()`.
+This function is periodically called in the main file.

-The motor control is done by calling the function `void set_motor(int left, int right)`.

-The values `left` and `right` must be between -100 and 100. **Warning:** this function does not provide any regulation.
-The motors operate in an open loop.

 ## How to use the CAN bus

-Sending a message on the CAN bus is done by calling the function `void CAN_wrMsg (CAN_msg *msg)`.
+Sending a message on the CAN bus is done by calling the function `void CAN_Send (unint8_t* data, unint32_t id)`.

-The reception of a message is done by calling the function `void CAN_rdMsg (CAN_msg *msg)`
+The reception of a message is done in the callback function of the CAN interruption `HAL_CAN_RxCpltCallback` in file `can.c`.
+Motor controls (wheel and steering) are shared via global variables.
+These variables are updated on receipt of the CAN message.
+The actuators are updated periodically in the main file.

 ## Scheduling